-Video surveillance solutions incur high network deployment cost and maintenance cost.
+Video surveillance solutions incur high network deployment costs and maintenance costs.
 As such, enterprises are opting for wireless network infrastructure to avoid these additional charges due to a wired network, according to research agency Technavio.

-Wireless video surveillance provides security to critical infrastructures such as airports and cities without the additional installation and maintenance cost.
+Wireless video surveillance provides security to critical infrastructures such as airports and cities without additional installation and maintenance costs.

 Another notable trend in the market is a shift from analog to IP cameras.
 The agency says the demand for IP cameras is growing as the total cost of operation of IP cameras is much lower than analog cameras.

 Furthermore, IP cameras are more flexible, scalable, and can be easily installed when compared to analog cameras.
 Moreover, IP cameras have built-in servers or encoders that help in image encryption and provide multi-level user access control, which prevents third-party manipulation.

 Video surveillance investments

 Alameda County Housing Authority deployed the RADWIN's 5000 Point-to-Multipoint base stations and subscriber units to connect video surveillance camera sites across its housing project, transmitting the video back to the local Police Force station.

 The RADWIN-based surveillance network is helping the housing authority to cut down on crime and empowering the local police force to rapidly detect and respond to security violations.

 Elsewhere, Colorado's Greenwood Village Police Department deployed video surveillance solutions from Hikvision USA for use in its crime lab.